Skip to main content

 Item Code

-Unique code that identifies the item
+Unique ID for the item sold.

 Item Type

-Type of the item
+Type of item sold.

 Item Name